ra1u/redis-dart/README.md

     Subscription getSubscription();

-`Subscription` allows library local message dispatching.
+`Subscription` enables library local message dispatching.
 It enables registering callbacks trough `.add(String pattern,Function callback)` Unlike Redis rich pattern matching, this pattern allows only for optional `*` wildchar at the end of string.
 Message consumers can be added only trough `Subscription`.

+In this example, fromm all messages that subscription will receive from redis only messages that begins with abra and have atleast 5 letters will be displayed.

     subscription.add("abra*",(String chan,String message){
       print("on channel: $chan message: $message");
     });

  Here is complete example from test code.

     import 'package:redis/redis.dart';